More Modified CrossFit Routines

 10, 8, 6, 4, 2 rep rounds for time

-The number of rounds has been halved from 10 to 5, reducing the reps for each exercise from 55 to 30 to account for the use of a more controlled rep speed.
+The number of rounds has been halved from ten to five, reducing the reps for each exercise from fifty five to thirty to account for the use of a more controlled rep speed.
 If the positive and negative are each performed over an average of 2 to 3 seconds the total time under tension would be greater even with the reduced work.
 While the CrossFit people might argue that this lower power output would reduce the effectiveness of the workout, I think the overall metabolic demand would be comparable, while the more controlled repetition speed and fewer reps would be easier on the joints.

 1. 5 Handstand push-ups